broadinstitute/gnomad-browser/browser/help/topics/v4-hts.md

 Global fields

+- `versions`: Struct containing the exomes and genomes versions.
+- `genomes_globals`: Global fields from the gnomAD genomes.
-- `genomes_freq_meta`: Allele frequency metadata for the gnomAD genomes.
-An ordered list containing the frequency aggregation group for each element of the ‘freq’ array row annotation.
+    - `freq_meta`: Allele frequency metadata for the gnomAD genomes.
+An ordered list containing the frequency aggregation group for each element of the ‘genomes.freq’ array row annotation.
+    - `freq_meta_sample_count`: A sample count per sample grouping defined in the genomes ‘genomes.freq’ global annotation.
-- `genomes_faf_meta`: Filtering allele frequency metadata for the gnomAD genomes.
-An ordered list containing the frequency aggregation group for each element of the ‘faf’ array row annotation.
+    - `faf_meta`: Filtering allele frequency metadata for the gnomAD genomes.
+An ordered list containing the frequency aggregation group for each element of the ‘genomes.faf’ array row annotation.
+    - `age_distribution`: Callset-wide age histogram calculated on the gnomAD genomes.
+      - `bin_edges`: Bin edges for the age histogram.
+      - `bin_freq`: Bin frequencies for the age histogram.
+This is the number of records found in each bin.
+      - `n_smaller`: Count of age values falling below lowest histogram bin edge.
+      - `n_larger`: Count of age values falling above highest histogram bin edge.
+- `exomes_globals`: Global fields from the gnomAD exomes.
-- `exomes_freq_meta`: Allele frequency metadata for the gnomAD exomes.
-An ordered list containing the frequency aggregation group for each element of the ‘freq’ array row annotation.
+    - `freq_meta`: Allele frequency metadata for the gnomAD exomes.
+An ordered list containing the frequency aggregation group for each element of the ‘exomes.freq’ array row annotation.
+    - `freq_meta_sample_count`: A sample count per sample grouping defined in the exomes ‘exomes.freq_meta’ global annotation.
-- `exomes_faf_meta`: Filtering allele frequency metadata for the gnomAD exomes.
-An ordered list containing the frequency aggregation group for each element of the ‘faf’ array row annotation.
+    - `faf_meta`: Filtering allele frequency metadata for the gnomAD exomes.
+An ordered list containing the frequency aggregation group for each element of the ‘exomes.faf’ array row annotation.
+    - `age_distribution`: Callset-wide age histogram calculated on the gnomAD exomes.
+      - `bin_edges`: Bin edges for the age histogram.
+      - `bin_freq`: Bin frequencies for the age histogram.
+This is the number of records found in each bin.
+      - `n_smaller`: Count of age values falling below lowest histogram bin edge.
+      - `n_larger`: Count of age values falling above highest histogram bin edge.
+- `joint_globals`: Global fields from the combined (joint) gnomAD exomes and genomes.
-- `joint_freq_meta`: Joint allele frequency across the exomes and genomes metadata.
-An ordered list containing the frequency aggregation group for each element of the ‘joint_freq’ array row annotation.
+    - `freq_meta`: Allele frequency metadata for the joint gnomAD exomes and genomes.
+An ordered list containing the frequency aggregation group for each element of the ‘joint.freq’ array row annotation.
-- `joint_freq_index_dict`: Dictionary keyed by specified label grouping combinations (group: adj/raw, gen_anc: gnomAD inferred genetic ancestry group, sex: sex karyotype), with values describing the corresponding index of each grouping entry in the ‘joint_freq’ array row annotation.
+    - `freq_index_dict`: Dictionary keyed by specified label grouping combinations (group: adj/raw, gen_anc: gnomAD inferred genetic ancestry group, sex: sex karyotype), with values describing the corresponding index of each grouping entry in the ‘joint.freq’ array row annotation.
-- `joint_faf_meta`: Joint filtering allele frequency across the exomes and genomes metadata.
-An ordered list containing the frequency aggregation group for each element of the ‘joint_faf’ array row annotation. joint_faf_index_dict: Dictionary keyed by specified label grouping combinations (group: adj/raw, gen_anc: gnomAD inferred genetic ancestry group, sex: sex karyotype), with values describing the corresponding index of each grouping entry in the filtering allele frequency (‘joint_faf’) row annotation.
+    - `faf_meta`: Filtering allele frequency metadata for the combined gnomAD exomes and genomes.
+An ordered list containing the frequency aggregation group for each element of the ‘joint.faf’ array row annotation.
-- `joint_faf_index_dict`: Dictionary keyed by specified label grouping combinations (group: adj/raw, gen_anc: gnomAD inferred genetic ancestry group, sex: sex karyotype), with values describing the corresponding index of each grouping entry in the filtering allele frequency (‘joint_faf’) row annotation.
+    - `faf_index_dict`: Dictionary keyed by specified label grouping combinations (group: adj/raw, gen_anc: gnomAD inferred genetic ancestry group, sex: sex karyotype), with values describing the corresponding index of each grouping entry in the filtering allele frequency (‘joint.faf’) row annotation.
+    - `freq_meta_sample_count`: A sample count per sample grouping defined in the joint ‘joint.freq_meta’ global annotation.
-- `joint_sample_count`: Number of gnomAD exomes + number of gnomAD genomes.
+    - `age_distribution`: Callset-wide age histogram calculated on the combined gnomAD exomes and genomes.
+      - `bin_edges`: Bin edges for the age histogram.
+      - `bin_freq`: Bin frequencies for the age histogram.
+This is the number of records found in each bin.
+      - `n_smaller`: Count of age values falling below lowest histogram bin edge.
+      - `n_larger`: Count of age values falling above highest histogram bin edge.

 Row fields